matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

  - HTTP long-polling -> CoAP OBSERVE (optional)
  - TLS/TCP -> DTLS/UDP

+Media endpoints are not covered by this proposal.
+Clients will have to use the standard HTTP CS API to upload or download files.
+This proposal covers everything under `/_matrix/client`.

 The rest of this proposal breaks down each option and fleshes out the implementation/rationale.

 ### JSON -> CBOR